Unrotated Projectile: 3-inch rocket

 The Admiralty was more interested in the rocket concept but the War Office took the view that rockets would be useful for area bombardment and envisaged 285 rocket units with four quadruple launchers apiece and sixty launchers in reserve, which might also allow the QF 3-inch 20 cwt guns to be put in reserve, ready to equip new units raised if war came.
 The Army waited on trials of the rockets conducted in Jamaica in early 1939, which were judged to be satisfactory and the Sub-Committee on air Defence Research recommended that the 3-inch UP be taken into service.
 The decision was postponed because the Director of Artillery judged the rocket lacked the accuracy for medium and high altitude fire.

 The rocket project languished until the Dunkirk evacuation in June 1940.
 It was assumed that the rocket lacked the accuracy of gunfire but this assumed that accuracy was necessary.
 There was a paradox in trying to predict the position of an aircraft in time and space when the direction, height and speed of an aeroplane were inherently unpredictable.
 It had not been possible to test conventional anti-aircraft fire under wartime conditions, to calculate a statistical norm for the number of shells needed to shoot down a Luftwaffe aircraft.
 It had been assumed that the 3-inch rocket would have a less stable trajectory and that this would make prediction more difficult; this did not take account of the larger explosive charge carried by the rocket, which needed a much thinner casing than that of a shell and was lethal over a greater volume of space.

 The first 3-inch Z Battery was established near Cardiff but the test battery at Aberporth claimed the first German aircraft.
-Anti-Aircraft Command (AA Command) was allocated 8,000 rocket projectors, of which more than 7,000 were ready by August 1940 but rocket production was well short of the planned output, only 8,400 being provided to AA Command.
-Priority was awarded to the Admiralty and the quota for AA Command was enough for 840 projectors with ten rockets each..
+Anti-Aircraft Command (AA Command) was allocated 8,000 rocket projectors, of which more than 7,000 were ready by August 1940.
+Rocket production was well short of the planned output, only 8,400 being provided to AA Command.
+Priority was awarded to the Admiralty and the quota for AA Command was limited to ten rockets each for 840 projectors.